-Note: It is important to back up your application because after you migrate a WebCenter 10.1.3.x application to Oracle WebCenter 11g, you cannot open it in an earlier release of JDeveloper 11g.
+It is important to back up your application because after you migrate a WebCenter 10.1.3.x application to Oracle WebCenter 11g, you cannot open it in an earlier release of JDeveloper 11g.
 Also, the changes made to the application during migration cannot be reverted.

-If you use a source control system, then it may not be necessary to save a copy of your application.
+If you use a source control system, a separate backup may not be necessary.